yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 > <question-title></question-title>
 >
 > 1. What makes VarVAMP so useful?
-> 2. When you checked the primers on the website, differ these primers with your designed ones?
+> 2. When you checked the primers on the website, differ these primers with your designed ones in regard of the position?
 > 3. As mentioned earlier, VarVAMP can produce different kind of outputs.
 What is the position of the first amplicon?
+> 4. How is it possible to increase the reproducibility and decrease the computing time of further analysis of VarVAMP?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-VarVAMP can produces highly personalized primers for a large number of viruses.
+VarVAMP can produces highly personalized pan-specific primers for a large number of viruses.
 > > 2.
 No, there are likely the same.
-Only the position differs slightly.
+This means the result can be reproduced.
 > > 3.
 You can find the answer in the amplicons.bed file.
-The first amplicon starts at 466 and ends at 608.
+The first amplicon starts at 1742 and ends at 1835.
+> > 4.
+The solution lies in the per default contributed log file.
+It contains the parameter configuration of your latest VarVAMP run.
+If you save and use the values of the threshold and n_ambig for further runs, VarVAMP will not start it's automatic calculation of these and thus results in lower computing time and higher reproducibility.
 > {: .solution}
 >
 {: .question}